JuliHyro-Studios/BoxaraXLibrary.GenenicLib.LTS/devopsdoc.md

 `CommandProcessorTemplate` reads the raw command line, matches each template against the input, extracts the value, and enforces `require:true` before the command is allowed to run.
 Values may contain spaces, so `--hi:Xin chào` is treated as a single parameter value instead of being split on the first whitespace.

+> **Warning:** If any parameter is marked with `| require:true` and its value is missing or invalid, the framework does not call `Execute()`.
+It stops early, raises the validation error, and the command is skipped.
+This is intentional behavior: required-parameter validation happens before command execution.

 If a required parameter is missing, the framework raises a validation error and stops execution before `Execute()` is invoked.

 <details>